noelledaley/test-project-1/posts.md

 permalink: /blog/
 ---

 I spend a lot of time thinking about tech industry culture, empathy, design, and career development.
 Occasionally I write and speak about these topics.
-You can can check out my thoughts below.
+You can can check out my thoughts and view samples of my work below.

 <ul>
   {% for post in site.posts %}